rambip/sketch-vectorization/architecture.md

 # Goal

-This file contains all the step needed to implement our algorith, along with some implementation details.
+This file contains all the step needed to implement our algorithm, along with some implementation details.

 # Overview